Dallgow-Döberitz

-Dallgow-Döberitz is a municipality in the Havelland district, in Brandenburg, Germany.
+Dallgow-Döberitz is a municipality in the Havelland district, in Brandenburg, in eastern Germany.

 Geography

 It consists of the villages of Dallgow-Döberitz, Rohrbeck and Seeburg.
 To the east it shares border with the Spandau borough of Berlin.
 Neighbouring Brandenburg municipalities are Falkensee in the north and Wustermark in the west.
 In the south is the large former proving ground Döberitzer Heide, now mainly a nature reserve governed by the Heinz Sielmann Foundation.